Seventh-day Adventist Church: Health and diet

 The pioneers of the Adventist Church had much to do with the common acceptance of breakfast cereals and meat alternatives into the Western diet.
-John Harvey Kellogg started the meat alternative movement by creating Protose at Battle Creek Sanitarium, which was later sold through mail order by Battle Creek Food Company.
+John Harvey Kellogg started the meat alternative movement by creating Protose, a seasoned patty made of wheat gluten and peanuts, at Battle Creek Sanitarium, which was later sold through mail order by Battle Creek Food Company.
 The Battle Creek Food Company manufactured mostly meat alternatives for the guests at Battle Creek Sanitarium.
 Will Keith Kellogg and John Harvey Kellogg invented corn flakes at Battle Creek Sanitarium, by putting stale wheat berry between rollers and baking it.
 It was later served to the sanitarium guests.
 The Kellogg brothers also invented bran flakes and Rice Krispies.
 Later in 1906, Will Keith Kellogg founded the Battle Creek Toasted Corn Flake Company in Battle Creek, Michigan.
 Special Foods founded in Worthington, Ohio, in 1939, manufactured nut meat substitutes.
 After World War II, it changed its name to Worthington Foods.
 Worthington Foods introduced two canned meat alternatives in 1949: Soyloin Steaks, and Meatless Wieners.
 In 1960, it bought the rights to manufacture and market Battle Creek Foods Company products after John Harvey Kellogg died.
 In 1975, it released its frozen, soy-based meatless foods nationwide.
 In both Australia and New Zealand, Sanitarium Health and Wellbeing Company owned by the church manufactures brands such as So Good, Up & Go, and Weet-Bix.

 The Adventist Health Studies indicate that the average Adventist in California lives four to ten years longer than the average Californian.
 The research concludes that Adventists live longer because they do not smoke or drink alcohol; have a day of rest every week; and maintain a healthy, low-fat, vegetarian diet that is rich in nuts and beans.
 The cohesiveness of Adventists' social networks also has been put forward as an explanation for their extended lifespan.
 Dan Buettner named Loma Linda, California a "Blue Zone" of longevity, and attributes that to the large concentration of Seventh-day Adventists and their health practices.
 The 96,000 adults who participated in the Adventist Health Studies-2 from 2001 to 2007 were 30 to 112 years old, and lived in Canada and the United States.
 The study revealed that 8% were vegans, 28% were ovo/lacto-vegetarians, 10% were pesco-vegetarians, 6% semi-vegetarian, and 48% non-vegetarian.
 98.9% of the participants were non-smokers and 93.4% abstained from drinking alcohol.
 Those who were vegetarian had a much lower risk of obesity, hypertension, and hyperglycemia.
 Adventists who were vegetarian had a lower risk of breast cancer, colorectal cancer, coronary heart disease, lung cancer, and prostate cancer, compared to non-vegetarians.
 Those who were vegan had a lower body mass index, compared to vegetarians and meat eaters.

 Adventists' clean lifestyles were recognized by the U.S. military in 1954 when 2,200 Adventists volunteered to serve as human test subjects in Operation Whitecoat: a biodefense medical research program whose stated purpose was to defend troops and civilians against biological weapons.